Hack The Box - TwoMillion

 The server responded with www-data, showing successful command execution.

-Next, I sent the following command to establish a shell.
+Next, I started a Netcat listener and then sent the following command for a reverse shell:

 send bash shell command